mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Ross will look at automatically running `clang-format` on master
 * Look at upgrading linode plan.
 More disk storage (Anders/Stuart)
+* mary-poppins trial will be a Maintenance item.